If you are interested in applying to work with Tour d’Afrique, please refer to the job descriptions below for the requirements of each position.

 While all staff members must have basic first aid training, this position must be filled by a medical professional who is familiar with medical practices in developing nations and tropical diseases.
 Responsibilities include dealing with all medical issues faced by participants and staff.
 This may include a variety of ailments ranging from saddle sores to heart attacks.
 They must also maintain the medical supply inventory for the first aid kits in all vehicles and diligently track all medical expenses incurred throughout the journey.
 These costs include transport and accommodations should it be necessary to transport a victim to a medical care centre.
 It is also necessary for all medical assistance to be documented and filed.
 Prevention of the transmission of illness throughout the group is vital.
 The medic must ensure the adequate sanitation protocols are in place and that all staff and participants conform to the practice.
 All staff may be asked to take on additional responsibilities as required, including but not limited to; time keeping, waste management/disposal, food preparation, photojournalism and assisting other staff.

-We typically bring a medic on our expeditions that take us into the most remote areas, such as; Africa, The Silk Route and South America.
+We typically bring a medic on our expeditions that take us into the most remote areas, such as; Africa, the Silk Route, India, and South America.

 The head chef is not required to prepare each and every meal but is directly involved in the planning and coordination of each meal.
 Grocery shopping, maintaining the food budget, menu planning (including for those with dietary restrictions), sanitary food preparation techniques, and the provision of dish cleaning and hand wash stations for staff and participants are the main responsibilities for this position.
 All staff may be asked to take on additional responsibilities as required, including but not limited to; time keeping, waste management/disposal, food preparation, photojournalism and assisting other staff.